Evidence-based versus non evidence-based

 Until then, do try to keep a level head.
 If a treatment seems too good to be true, it probably is.

 Depending on where you live, you may find yourself with a bewildering range of professionals willing to take your son or daughter on as a client.

 Whilst rural and remote Australians will find their options very limited, it is still worthwhile to learn as much as you can to make sure that the services you can access are delivering the help your child need and deserves.

 Here are some tips which we hope will make you an empowered and confident consumer of services:

-- Read widely, understand your many options for early intervention and for other therapies and services.
-Our website has a great deal of information, as does the Therapies and Interventions section of the Raising Children Network website
+- Read widely, understand your options for early intervention and for other therapies and services.
+You can find reliable advice on the Autism:What Next? website and on the Parent guide: therapies for autistic children section of the Raising Children website.

 - Don’t rush….
 Take the time to look around, visit services and professionals and ask them many questions.
 You need to get a feel for the people and service as well as knowing the facts about them.

 - Talk to other families who are currently with the service.
 They won’t give you numbers of unhappy customers, but you should be able to find out useful information.

 - Take word of mouth with a pinch of salt.
 We all love a personal recommendation, however, there are many zealots in the world of autism who will paint a very rosy picture of whatever therapy they are implementing.
 Some professionals might also set themselves up as gurus and have extravagant claims to match.

 - Everyone would love quick turnarounds, and these do happen.
 But it’s rare.
 Better to prepare yourself for lots of hard work ahead and then see quicker gains as a huge bonus, not the expectation.